fmerg/pymerkle/docs/implementations.rst

   index = tree.append_entry(b'foo')

-It is stored without further processing and can be accessed as follows:
+It is hashed without further processing and can be accessed as follows:

 .. code-block:: python